 The country is a party to the International Covenant on Civil and Political Rights.

-The government continued to include Christian prayer in all significant events.
-It was common for government officials and members of parliament to quote religious teachings during speeches, and senior government officials occasionally addressed assemblies during formal religious services.
+The government continued to include Christian prayer in all significant official events.
+It was common for government officials and members of parliament to quote religious teachings during speeches, and senior government officials in their official capacities occasionally addressed assemblies during formal religious services.